 We first conduct this analysis for all firms.
 We then repeat the analysis for new firms only. i.e., for the subset of firms established after 1993.
-Figure 7 plots, in log scales, the complementary cumulative distribution functions for z, in low and high TFP prefectures, respectively, for firms in the top 10% of the overall productivity distribution.
-The two distributions are remarkably similar, consistent with our assumption that the distributions are the same and also consistent with our model mechanism through which the wedges affect the lower tail of the firm size distribution but not the upper tail.
-We conclude that it is plausible to abstract from geographical heterogeneity in the Pareto parameter $\xi$ .
-Incidentally, the implied Pareto parameter for the firm size distribution in our sample of non-state manufacturing firms in China is 1.055.
-This is remarkably similar to the corresponding Pareto tail value that Axtell (2001) reports for the United States, 1.06.
+Figure 4 plots in log scales the complementary cumulative distribution functions for z in low and high TFP prefectures, respectively, for firms in the top 10% of the overall productivity distribution.
+The two distributions are remarkably similar, consistent with our assumption that the distributions are the same and also consistent with the mechanism in our model through which the wedges affect the lower tail of the firm size distribution but not the upper tail.
+We conclude that it is plausible to abstract from geographical heterogeneity in the Pareto parameter ξ .
+The implied Pareto parameter for the firm size distribution in our sample of non-state manufacturing firms in China is 1.055, which is remarkably similar to the corresponding Pareto tail value that Axtell (2001) reports for the United States, 1.06.

-The model assumes that the parameter capturing the fixed operating cost $\nu$ is identical across locations.
-We could alternatively have assumed heterogeneity in $\nu$ instead of modeling heterogeneity in $\psi$ .
-However, we find it more intuitive to let differences in locations, over and above capital and output frictions, to be captured by heterogeneity in $\psi$ .
+The model assumes that the parameter capturing the fixed operating cost ν is identical across locations.
+We could alternatively assume heterogeneity in ν instead of modeling heterogeneity in ψ .
+However, we find it more intuitive to let differences in locations, over and above capital and output frictions, to be captured by heterogeneity in ψ .

-Finally, consider the lower bound for the distribution of firm TFP, $\underline{z}^{\xi}$ .
-Note that the terms $(1 - \psi)$ and $\underline{z}^{\xi}$ enter multiplicatively in equations (5)-(6).
-Thus, variation in $\underline{z}^{\xi}$ would have the same effect on wages, aggregate TFP, and firm entry as would variation in the entry barrier $(1 - \psi)$ .
-This equivalence is due to the Pareto distribution assumption: shifting the distribution of potential entrepreneurs down (i.e., lower $\underline{z}^{\xi}$ ) is equivalent to lowering the effective number of potential entrepreneurs.
+Finally, consider the lower bound for the distribution of firm TFP, \underline{z}^{ξ} .
+Note that the terms $(1-\psi)$ and \underline{z}^{ξ} enter multiplicatively in equations (5)-(6).
+Thus, variation in \underline{z}^{ξ} would have the same effect on wages, aggregate TFP, and firm entry as would variation in the entry barrier $(1-\psi)$.
+This equivalence is due to the Pareto distribution assumption: shifting the distribution of potential entrepreneurs down (i.e., lower \underline{z}^{ξ}) is equivalent to lowering the effective number of potential entrepreneurs.
 We prefer to restrict our analysis to geographic heterogeneity in the entry barrier (as opposed to heterogeneity in the distribution of entrepreneurs) because we find it - in the Chinese context - more natural to envision differences across prefectures in government policies rather than differences in the distribution of potential entrepreneurs.

-Figure 7: The Truncated Distribution of $\ln z$ for Prefectures Low and High Aggregate TFP in 1995.
+Figure 4: The Truncated Distribution of ln z for Prefectures Low and High Aggregate TFP in 1995.